Updated 1 week ago

 Some homeowners are also seeking Tesla Powerwall alternatives because of long wait times or political differences with Tesla CEO Elon Musk.
 There are plenty of other home battery options on the market can meet your energy consumption needs.

-The bottom line is this: if you have already determined that you want battery storage, the Tesla Powerwall will make an excellent backup source for your home.
+The bottom line: if you have already determined that you want battery storage, the Tesla Powerwall will make an excellent backup source for your home.
 Installers love it, it performs great, and it’s affordable when compared to competitors.

 Tesla Powerwall FAQ